-Medical Laboratory Professionals Week (MLPW) is your time each year to be recognized and your chance to celebrate your staff's outstanding performances and accomplishments!
+Save the date for Medical Laboratory Professionals Week (MLPW) 2020!
+MLPW is your time each year to be recognized and your chance to celebrate your staff's outstanding performances and accomplishments.

-Stay tuned for updated resources to help you celebrate in 2019.
-In the meantime, check out the list below for some ideas to get you started!
+Stay tuned for updated resources to help you celebrate.
+In the meantime, check out the list below for some ideas to celebrate your team all year long.

 Spread the Word

 Here are several resources to help you spread the word about MLPW and how your laboratory is positively impacting patient outcomes.

 - Promote, promote, promote: Include the MLPW logo and use customized taglines for your email signature, voicemail or LinkedIn profile.

 - Reach out to the press: Send a press release to your local media-including television and radio stations, regional newspapers, and city officials-or ask your facility's PR department to help you spread the message.

 - Write a letter to the administration: Request your administration's attendance at certain events or ask them to highlight the importance of the laboratory in your hospital or facility's internal and external communications.